Is there such a thing as too much information?

 And yet, who makes the decision about what you know and when?
 Most people don't really want someone else making that choice for them.

 This is especially true when it comes to politics, where transparency is king.
-In a high-emotion election like this, it's easy to become obsessed with real-time info and poll-data analysis on sites like FiveThirtyEight.
+In any election cycle, it's easy to become obsessed with real-time info and poll-data analysis on sites like FiveThirtyEight.
 Gone are the days of voting and waking up the next morning to find out who won — though that's probably a healthier way to go mentally.

 A dwindling tradition